Introduction to Business Plan

 Business plans are guides for how an organization will complete its objectives.
 For anyone starting a business, making a plan is an important first step.
 Having these concrete milestones will help track business prosperity (or lack of).
 There are various plans for various purposes, and the best business plans are living reports that react to real-life factors as soon as possible.

-In short, business plan is a practice in due diligence.
+In short, a business plan is a practice in due diligence.
 When it's done well, it will prevent start-ups from wasting ressources on something that will not work.

 How Does a Business Plan Work?